IBM/sql-query-go-sdk/README.md

 ## Installation
 The current version of this SDK: 0.1.11

-There are a few different ways to download and install IBM Cloud SqlQuery Go SDK project for use by your Go application:
+There are a few different ways to download and install IBM Cloud Data Engine Go SDK project for use by your Go application:

 #### `go get` command